MihanN1/CFD-Solver-2D/README.md

 - Moving WALLS
 - Flow start coordinates and width of the flow
 - Multiphase(multiple liquids/gases)
-- MAY add several other solvers(deforming solver + thermal solver) and merge all of em into one
+- MAY add several other solvers(deforming solver + electronic solver + thermal solver) and merge all of em into one
 - MAY make a full on website where u would download it all, but only if the previous point is done

 ---